 When it is time to select fencing for your property, you may be overwhelmed by how many types of wooden fences and other options there are from which to choose, but the decision largely comes down to two considerations:

-- Function (that is, what practical purpose the fencing will serve)
+- Function (what practical purpose the fencing will serve)

 When the Focus Is on Form

-In choosing between types of wooden fences, consider their potential for compatibility both with your house style and with your landscape-design style.
-For instance:
+In choosing between types of wooden fences, consider their potential for compatibility both with your house style and with your landscape-design style: